A voice keyboard that keeps your voice on your phone.

 When speech-to-text runs entirely on your machine, the privacy model is fundamentally different:

 This is why Yaps processes everything on-device.
 Your voice data stays on your Mac.
-It is not sent to OpenAI, Anthropic, Google, or any other cloud service.
+It is not sent to any cloud service.
 It is not logged, stored remotely, or used for training.
 It stays with you.

 Not all dictation tools are built the same.
 Here is how the leading options stack up across the dimensions that matter most for a productive voice-first workflow.